Social Analysis

 Major Stake Holders

-The support and the cooperation of the social members of the society help the aging community to have the purposeful life.
-There are the number of stakeholders that involved in the policy planning for the aging population.
+The support and cooperation of the social members of society help the aging community to have a purposeful life.
+There are a number of stakeholders involved in the policy planning for the ageing population.
 Those include the elected officials and the first agency staff of the organization.
-The town and the urban planner along with administrator of public works are the critical players in determining the values for aging people.
+The town and the urban planner, along with the administrator of public works, are the critical players in determining the values of ageing people.
 They have the power base to support the aging phenomena.
-The metropolitan planning and policy department is also responsible for dealing with the issue of older adults (Lloyd, 2015).
-The development groups along with the chamber of commerce are also the critical shareholders in providing better facilities to the aging populace.
+The Metropolitan Planning and Policy Department is also responsible for dealing with the issue of older adults (Lloyd, 2015).
+The development groups, along with the chamber of commerce, are also critical shareholders in providing better facilities to the ageing populace.

-The care centers along with the area agencies for aging have the part in promoting welfare and wellbeing of older adults.
+The care centres, along with the area agencies for ageing, have a part in promoting the welfare and well-being of older adults.
 The policy of the older people also influences the non-governmental organization.
-The healthcare fitness community is also an important stakeholder in providing support to the older adults.
-The associations and the representatives of the community foundation play enhance role in the power base.
-Lobbies and the representatives have the power to oppose any policy that harms the older adults.
-Certain are the social factors that provide opponent and the supporters to have the active stance on policy decision of the aging people.
+The healthcare fitness community is also an important stakeholder in providing support to older adults.
+The associations and the representatives of the community foundation play an enhanced role in the power base.
+Lobbies and representatives have the power to oppose any policy that harms older adults.
+Certain social factors provide opponents and supporters with an active stance on policy decisions of ageing people.

 Change is a primary and significant part of human lives.
-It can affect any policies like the social, aging and the health care policies.
+It can affect any policies, such as social, ageing, and health care policies.
 With the changing environment and conflict of interest, communities are required to adopt those changes and to move accordingly.
 The population of older adults profoundly influences the aging procedure.
-The aging adults are more likely to take poor and disruptive decisions than those who have young age with active power of making decisions (Lynn, 2015).
-Some are the inconsistent choices that compel older adults to take weak decisions.
-The study conducted in this regard which concludes that healthy adult of around 65 years of age made unusual and irrational choices in comparison with young adults.
-The stunning research further explains that older adults with normal mind show decline in choosing consistency and rationality.
-The irrational decisions by the aging population lead them to a have loss in social and financial conditions.
-The desirable policy intervention can help the older people in taking rational and reliable non-conflicting decisions (Thomas, 2014).
+Ageing adults are more likely to make poor and disruptive decisions than those who are young and have the active power to make decisions (Lynn, 2015).
+Some are the inconsistent choices that compel older adults to make weak decisions.
+The study conducted in this regard concludes that healthy adults around 65 years of age made unusual and irrational choices in comparison with young adults.
+The stunning research further explains that older adults with normal minds show a decline in choosing consistency and rationality.
+The irrational decisions of the ageing population lead them to a loss in social and financial conditions.
+The desirable policy intervention can help older people in taking rational and reliable non-conflicting decisions (Thomas, 2014).

 Policy Evaluation